raholbharadwaj/ryzen-ai-documentation/docs/inst.rst

    python quicktest.py

 - The quicktest.py script sets up the environment and runs a simple CNN model.
-On a successful run, you will see an output similar to the one shown below.
+On a successful run, you can see an output similar to the following code.
 This indicates that the model is running on the NPU and that the installation of the Ryzen AI Software was successful:

 .. code-block::